rFlex/SCWaveformView/README.md

 SCWaveformView
 ==============

 A blazing fast customizable waveform view.
 Extract the audio section of an asset (which can be both video or audio) and display a waveform.

-Compared to other libs that are found on the web, this one does not do much memory allocations.
-Only one pass is also done to create the waveform.
+The SCWaveformView is optimized to do the less file read possible.
+When scrolling or displaying another part of the waveform, it will only read whatever it needs to render the new section.
+It will cache the file data to avoid having to read sections that have been already computed.
+Furthermore, if it does have to read the file, it will read it by bigger segment to minimize the number of read operations next time the timeRange changes.

 Main features:
-  * Can show a play progress
+  * Can show a play progress.
-  * Colors are changeable at runtime without reprocessing the asset
+  * Colors are changeable at runtime without reprocessing the asset.
-  * Generated waveforms are retrievable
+  * Doesn't have to read the whole file if you display only a portion of your audio on screen.
+  * Features a scrollable waveform view..
-  * Set the asset, then you are good to go
+  * Set the asset, then you are good to go.
-  * ARC
+  * ARC.

 <img src="http://i.imgur.com/dVGhYBk.png" width=500>